Quick Start: Card Enrollment

 });

-The SDK renders the entire verification UI for you — the card form below, the 3DS challenge, and the HIGHEST two-hold confirmation:
+The SDK renders the entire verification UI for you — the card form below, a progress checklist during the wait (customize its copy with statusLabels), the 3DS challenge, and the HIGHEST two-hold confirmation:

 Full setup and options: Installation; theming and branding: Visual Customization.